-March 24, 2022
+March 23, 2023

 YOUR VOTE IS IMPORTANT TO US.
-WHETHER OR NOT YOU PLAN TO PARTICIPATE IN THE LIVE WEBCAST OF OUR ANNUAL MEETING, WE HOPE YOU WILL VOTE AS SOON AS POSSIBLE.
-VOTING NOW AT WWW.PROXYVOTE.COM WILL ENSURE YOUR REPRESENTATION AT THE ANNUAL MEETING REGARDLESS OF WHETHER YOU PARTICIPATE IN OUR LIVE WEBCAST.
+WHETHER OR NOT YOU PLAN TO PARTICIPATE IN OUR ANNUAL MEETING, WE HOPE YOU WILL VOTE AS SOON AS POSSIBLE.
+VOTING NOW AT WWW.PROXYVOTE.COM WILL ENSURE YOUR REPRESENTATION AT THE ANNUAL MEETING REGARDLESS OF WHETHER YOU PARTICIPATE.
 IF YOU HAVE ALREADY VOTED, THERE IS NO NEED TO VOTE AGAIN UNLESS YOU WISH TO CHANGE YOUR VOTE.

-PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 27, 2022
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 26, 2023

-This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2022 Annual Meeting of Shareholders (the "Annual Meeting") held virtually via live webcast www.virtualshareholdermeeting.com/BLX2022 Wednesday. οn April 27, 2022, at 10:30 a.m.
+This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called "Bladex" or the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2023 Annual Meeting of Shareholders (the "Annual Meeting") to be held on Wednesday, April 26, 2023, at Santa Maria Hotel, Santa Maria Boulevard, Panama City, Republic of Panama, at 10:30 a.m.
 (Panama time), and at any postponements or adjournments thereof.
 Unless the context otherwise requires, all references to the Annual Meeting in this Proxy Statement will mean the Annual Meeting and any postponements or adjournments thereof.
 References to "\$" are to United States dollars.